Mino

 Syncing happens automatically and usually doesn’t take long, but the speed depends on your internet connection.
 You don’t need to do anything, it updates in the background.

 Also, try not to edit the same page at the same time on different devices, as this can cause conflicts.
-In the Planner Manager view (Home view), you can add or delete planners, but it’s best not to do this on multiple devices at the same time to avoid syncing issues.
+In the Home view, you can add or delete planners, but it’s best not to do this on multiple devices at the same time to avoid syncing issues.

 -